rhiokim/react-boilerplate/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and customized a bit.
+This project was bootstrapped with latest [Create React App](https://github.com/facebookincubator/create-react-app) and customized a bit.

+And this have some of branch that organazied with libraries that provied modern design concepts such as material, sementic ui and my favor design conpect as well.
+It's easy to start your new react-app project.

 ## Features